Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Introduction and Motivation

-In recent years, denoising autoencoders (DAEs) have emerged as a compelling approach for interference mitigation.
-DAEs learn a compact (low-dimensional) representation of the desired signal during a training process, which allows the learned model to adapt to interference patterns that may be too complex for traditional filters.
-Additionally, once the model is trained, interference mitigation can be performed by a single forward pass through the model, which may be faster than iterative methods such as adaptive filtering.
+In recent years, denoising autoencoders (DAEs) have emerged as a compelling approach for interference mitigation \cite{oyedare2022interference}.
+DAEs learn a compact, low-dimensional representation of the desired signal during a training process, enabling them to adapt to interference patterns that are too complex for traditional filters.
+Additionally, once the model is trained, interference mitigation can be performed by a single forward pass through the model, which can be faster than iterative methods such as adaptive filtering.
+However, most existing studies for radar interference mitigation with DAEs apply autoencoders at intermediate stages, rather than directly on in-phase and quadrature (IQ) data.
+Additionally, system-level validation, particularly with over-the-air (OTA) measurements, remains rare.
+These limitations motivate the present study.
+We demonstrate a novel IQ-domain temporal convolutional autoencoder (TCAE) for frequency-modulated continuous wave (FMCW) radar altimeters, validated both in full-chain simulation and OTA experiments.
+While the present study focuses on FMCW altimeters, the IQ-domain processing approach is not inherently waveform-specific, and extension to other radar types represents a natural direction for future investigation.

 However, there are several challenges associated with the use of DAEs for interference mitigation.
 First, the training data is required to be diverse and representative of dynamic real-world conditions.
-Second, the training phase can be computationally intensive and may be difficult to scale to wide bandwidth signals.
-Third, DAEs may be more difficult to interpret than some conventional methods which may pose a difficulty for sensitive applications such as aviation.
+Second, the training phase can be computationally intensive and difficult to scale to wide-bandwidth signals.
+Third, DAEs often lack interpretability, which could create concerns for sensitive applications such as aviation.
+Thus, while DAEs show promise, prior work has rarely demonstrated IQ-domain interference mitigation in radar altimeters with end-to-end system validation, especially in over-the-air conditions.
+This motivates the present study.